 We can use topics provided by the host, group, or organization.
 You can provide the topic for your meet up or coffee.
-To host a meet up you provide nonpartisan independents.
+To host a meet up you provide populist nonpartisans.
 Friends, neighbors, and relatives.
 The IVA can provide a discussion leader/petition instructor where needed.

 Consult your organization or group to schedule an IVA speaker for a monthly meeting.
 Your help is needed.
 Plan and host a meet up in your home or dormitory.
 Your talents are needed.
 (Your Voice)

-Public Forum Meetings: Any speech/meeting scheduled at an open public meeting place featuring well-known nonpartisan independent or minor party political speakers will be shown on the Public Forum page.
+Public Forum Meetings: Any speech/meeting scheduled at an open public meeting place featuring well-known populist nonpartisan or minor party political speakers will be shown on the Public Forum page.
 (Top of Page)